kevin-brodsky-arm/morello-project-website/_pages/homepage.md

           text: |-
             ## CheriBSD

-            The University of Cambridge Computing Laboratory implementation of CheriBSD has also been ported to the Morello Platform.
+            The University of Cambridge Computer Laboratory implementation of CheriBSD has also been ported to the Morello Platform.
 This provides a BSD implementation of a memory safe kernel and examples ports of application frameworks.
 CheriBSD is maintained and hosted by the University of Cambridge.